 Techniques for Controlling Nuisance Beaver

-The purpose of this manual is to provide information on the most effective techniques available for resolving beaver/human conflicts.
+The purpose of the Beaver Damage Control Techniques Manual (PDF) is to provide information on the most effective techniques available for resolving beaver/human conflicts.
 It integrates a wide range of topics and issues pertinent to beaver damage control and serves as a valuable reference tool for members of the public who have beaver damage.
-Information on the history of beaver management in New York State, the natural history and habits of beavers, definition of beaver damage, liability concerns, permit requirements, importance of good landowner/DEC relations, standard procedures for handling beaver nuisance complaints, and the methods/options presently available to resolve beaver damage concerns will be addressed.

-Section 11-0521 authorizes the DEC to issue permits for the removal of nuisance beavers.
-This permit will be issued to the landowner upon whose land the problem is occurring, an adjacent landowner upon whose land the beaver resides or either landowner's agent.
+Section 11-0521 authorizes DEC to issue permits for the removal of nuisance beavers.
+This permit will be issued to the landowner upon whose land the problem is occurring or an adjacent landowner upon whose land the beaver resides.
 The permittee may designate in writing an agent who will kill the beaver.

 To accommodate this requirement for Article 15/24 permit issuance, a general Article 15/24 permit for beaver dam alteration has been developed.
 Where applicable this general Article 15/24 permit should be issued for beaver dam alteration in freshwater wetlands and protected streams.